-Offices: The Financial Conduct Authority office headquarters is at: 25 The North Colonnade, London E14 5HS.
+Offices: The Financial Conduct Authority UK office headquarters is at: 25 The North Colonnade, London E14 5HS.
 Here’s a unique photograph we took of the impressive building.

-- Regulation committees
+- Regulation committees and periodical FCA checks

-- Issuing warnings against unsafe providers
+- Issue warnings and remove licenses of unsafe providers

 - Escalating issues to Upper Tribunal (Tax and Chancery Chamber) and the Commissioner of Complaints

-- Anti Money Laundering
+- Supervision over Anti Money Laundering

 |Company||Companies House #||PSD Status|

-|Currencies Direct Ltd||03041197||Authorised Payment Institution|
+|Currencies Direct Ltd||900669||Authorised Electronic Money Institution|

 |TTT Moneycorp Ltd||00738837||Authorised Payment Institution|